EDIorg/data-package-best-practices/about_this_site.md

   - or even this: `# {-}`
   - it might be a hack. if so, advise on better way.

+- what happens to files that have only second-level headings `##`  - they become subsections of the chapter loaded just ahead of them (with a top-level heading)

  - the search function (in header) only works once files are on a server.
 To preview drafts, use serve_book (if installed) or generate thru an Rproject.

 - To create a bib database for R packages